Reading & Libraries

 In addition to the everyday activities volunteers have opportunities in some libraries to help support special projects or events such as the Southwell Poetry Festival, Readers’ Days and various cultural or reading based activities.
 Similarly, volunteers who are interested in becoming more involved with children’s activities may help library staff with their promotion, preparation and assist with the supervision and smooth running of craft activities and events.

-To apply for any of our roles, please download an application form.
-If you have any questions, then please email email@example.com
+To apply for any of our roles, please download an application form or fill in our online form - link below.
+If you have any questions, then please email firstname.lastname@example.org

 Volunteering in a library is a great way to meet new people, make new friends, enhance existing skills and develop new ones.